stormwaterheatmap/website/docs/03_Data Layers/traffic.md

 3. Minimum average daily traffi con any road is ten trips.

-With those assumptions, we calculated traffic dispersing through a Local road grid using a distance decay function calibrated with estimated traffic values on familiar urban residential streets of north Tacoma, WA.
+With those assumptions, we calculated traffic dispersing through a local road grid using a distance decay function calibrated with estimated traffic values on familiar urban residential streets of north Tacoma, WA.
 With the Raster Calculator tool, we used two newly created raster datasets as inputs in the distance decay function:

-1. An Initial (Maximum) ADT raster dataset was used in the function as a constant representing the initial (and maximum) value for the decay.
+1. An initial (maximum) ADT raster dataset was used in the function as a constant representing the initial (and maximum) value for the decay.
 We created this dataset using the Path Distance Allocation tool which assigns the ADT of the nearest Minor road to each given Local road cell.
 We represent this here as variable *a*.

 2. A Distance raster dataset contains the distance at every Local road cell to its nearest Minor road cell,which was calculated with the Path Distance tool.
 We represent this here as variable d.The decay rate constant ris calculated as a function of the initial (maximum) ADT value a, written as:
+    $$

-     *r = f(a) = a * (11.03955 -0.007743235a + 0.000001332168a<sup>2</sup>)*
+     r = f(a) = a * (11.03955 -0.007743235a + 0.000001332168a<sup>2</sup>)
+    $$

 This distance decay function outputs average daily traffic at each cell location, written as: